Business Recapitalization Services

 A recapitalization allows the image and corporate culture of the company – carefully nurtured over many years by the owner – to remain intact.

-A strong senior management team is essential in a recapitalization transaction and, typically, senior management will be given the option to obtain an equity position in the partnership.
+A strong senior management team is essential to a successful recapitalization transaction and, typically, senior management will be given the option to obtain an equity position in recapitalized company.
 This serves the needs of the partnership and allows management to participate in the benefits of ownership as a reward for loyal service, and as an incentive to contribute to future growth.

 - First Payout: The initial payout is at the closing of the transaction, when a significant portion of the market value of the business is realized